‹ Back to New at Amity Blog

 Key Learnings

-• customer service Soft skills training will promote better customer service by setting standards across the team and imparting to them the skills for the same in listening and empathising.
+3. Customer service skills training will promote better customer service by setting standards across the team and imparting to them the skills for the same in listening and empathising.

-• Good customer service skills are needed, both in effort and alignment of the entire organisation, not just the customer service department.
+4. Effective customer service responsibilities require alignment across the organisation, not just the customer service department.

-• Spending on the development of customer service skills ensures increased loyalty, spending, and overall business from customers.
+5. Investment in the development of customer service skills means increased loyalty, higher spending, and overall business from customers.

 Great customer service makes a business stand out and can even make more money.
 It makes customers feel valued and understood by the company.
 Research shows that 70 percent of companies are adding AI to improve customer service, and 74 percent of customers buy more because of good service, sometimes up to 14 percent more.